-Sue: Maybe it was a booby prize for the most stilted performance of the year?
-Or maybe Barry Letts hired the wrong Jenny Laird by mistake?
-This woman can not act.
+Sue: Was it the booby prize for the most stilted performance of the year?
+Maybe Barry Letts hired the wrong Jenny Laird by mistake?
+This woman can’t act.
 I could do a better job than her and I’m shit!

-Despite Jenny’s best efforts, Sue is quite taken with Metebelis 3, especially its Butlins-style chalets and its “lovely cobbled floors”.
-But when the TARDIS arrives, she is even more impressed.
+Despite Jenny’s best efforts, Sue is quite taken with Metebelis 3, especially its Butlins-style chalets and “lovely cobbled floors”.
+And when the TARDIS arrives, she’s even more impressed.

 Sue: The TARDIS is having a good day.
 Look at that.
 Inches away from where the Doctor needs to be.
 For a single episode, Jon Pertwee’s TARDIS acts like Matt Smith’s.

-Before the Doctor can rescue Sarah, a giant spider arrives to spoil things.
-A fight between the Doctor and the spider’s guards kicks off.
+But before the Doctor can rescue Sarah, a giant spider decides to spoil things.

-Sue: Is this it then?
-Is he going to regenerate now?
+Sue: Is this it, then?
+Is he going to regenerate?

 Sue: So when is he going to regenerate?
-It guess that it must be a very long regeneration if we still have three episodes left.
-And I thought David Tennant’s was a bit drawn out.
-Or does Tom Baker turn up in the middle of this story to sort it all out?
+It must be a long regeneration if there are still three episodes left.
+And I thought David Tennant’s regeneration was drawn out.
+Or does Tom Baker turn up in the middle of the story and sort everything out?

 Sue: It’s Meryl Streep.